faheemgem/case-assignment/README.md

 # case-assignment
-Website design for Liana Tech in HTML &amp; CSS
+test website design as an assignment for Liana Tech in HTML, CSS & JS